slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Every saint has a past, and every sinner has a future.' -- Oscar Wilde*

-However don't worry too much, you can't control it.
+However don’t worry too much, you can’t control it.

 > *'I never worry about the future.
 It comes soon enough.' -- Albert Einstein*